 Pastina pasta is one of the staples of an Italian-American childhood used to make chicken pastina soup.
-It’s a tiny pasta shaped like little stars made famous here in the US by Ronzoni.
-When Ronzoni announced that pastina was no longer going to be made due to manufacturing issues, chicken pastina soup lovers everywhere were heartbroken.
+It’s a tiny pasta, shaped like little stars and to Italian-Americans everywhere, chicken pastina soup is like penicillin for the soul.

 Save This Recipe!

-While pastina pasta is mostly “back”, if you can’t find it, you can do as I did and substitute acini de pepe, another small pasta.
-It’s also the same shape used in this classic Italian wedding soup recipe.
+If you are unable to find pastina pasta near you, you can do as I did and substitute acini de pepe, another small pasta.
+It’s also the same shape I use to make an authentic Italian wedding soup.

 This post contains links to affiliate websites including Amazon.
 I make a small commission for any purchases made using these links.
 Thank you!